Senate Confirms Neil Gorsuch To Supreme Court

 Circuit Court Judges.
 Yet the Republicans passed the majority of nominees without any problem.
 You should at least consider the possibility that the few (it was more than one) being held up were of particular concern.
 Instead of changing nominees, as Schumer demanded the Republicans do, they changed the rules and packed courts with additional judges.
 (The DC Circuit gained 3 more judges)

-The Democrats are the last people allowed to bitch about it when they introduced bypassing cloture when it suited thei
+The Democrats are the last people allowed to bitch about it when they introduced bypassing cloture when it suited their needs.
+Reap what you sew sound familiar?
+If it suits their interests they can introduce a rule change to require cloture on both all Judges again.
+I certainly hope that the Senate moves back in that direction, but have no hopes that the Democrats want such a thing.

+Schumer also forgot about demanding President Bush not dare introduce a Supreme Court nominee in his last 18 months in office.
+Then got upset after President Obama did exactly that and could not get a hearing on his candidate.
+You know what they say, "Karma is a b**ch!".

 Re: (Score:2)